What are you looking for?

 • Discretionary trust – where assets are placed in the care of trustees who then administer them with discretion, often defined within the trust, as to when, how and to whom to distribute those assets.
 By its very nature, this type of trust is extremely flexible and allows the trustees to take into account changes in circumstances as time goes on.
 Amongst other reasons, it may be used to protect assets for future generations or provide for a relative who is unable to look after their inheritance personally.

-Trustee – a person/persons or corporation which holds or administers assets for the benefit of a third party, known as a beneficiary.
+A person/persons or corporation which holds or administers assets for the benefit of a third party, known as a beneficiary.
 If a trust arises under the terms of your will (for example if there is a beneficiary who is too young to inherit their legacy at the date of your death) then your executors will often, but not always, be the persons named as trustees of the trust.
 This places further importance on the considerations that should be made in appointing an executor and trustee.
-A discussion of the duties of a trustee can be found here.
+We previously discussed the duties of a trustee.

-Joint tenants – the term used to describe a form of property ownership where the ownership is collective and the specific shares of each owner are not defined.
+The term used to describe a form of property ownership where the ownership is collective and the specific shares of each owner are not defined.
 When on co-owner dies, their share of the property automatically passed to the other co-owners.
-Further discussion on the importance of understanding joint property ownership can be found here.
+Read our further discussion on the importance of understanding joint property ownership.
 It is possible to ‘sever’ a joint tenancy such that it becomes a tenancy in common (defined below) by serving notice.

-Tenancy in common – a term used to describe a form of joint property ownership where each owner’s share is distinct from the others.
+A term used to describe a form of joint property ownership where each owner’s share is distinct from the others.
 Unlike with a joint tenancy, in this situation each co-owner can freely deal with their own distinct share during their lifetime and on death i.e. by will.
-As above, the importance of understanding joint property ownership is discussed further here.
+As above, we previously discussed the importance of understanding joint property ownership.

 Author bio